BugHerd - the website QA tool that makes it easy for your clients to leave feedback

 Designers

 Compare the live build against approved designs directly in the browser.
-Pin visual discrepancies — spacing, fonts, layout breaks — exactly where they occur.
+Pin visual discrepancies (spacing, fonts, layout breaks) exactly where they occur.

 Account managers

 Send clients a review link and set a feedback deadline.
-No more chasing clients for sign-off — and no more surprise issues surfacing after you thought QA was done.
+No more chasing clients for sign-off; and no more surprise issues surfacing after you thought QA was done.

 Clients

-Point, click and comment directly on the site — no login, no training, no scribbled screenshots.
+Point, click and comment directly on the site; no login, no training, no scribbled screenshots.
 Their feedback lands exactly where your team needs it.

-This BugHerd we’ve seen a 56% acceleration in when client changes come back to us, and an 88% reduction in the time we put towards reconciling feedback.
+“With BugHerd we’ve seen a 56% acceleration in when client changes come back to us, and an 88% reduction in the time we put towards reconciling feedback.
 That’s huge for an agency our size.”

 Keenan Beavis, Longhouse Branding & Marketing

-“BugHerd makes website QA faster with visual markers, Kanban, and easy client feedback".”
+“BugHerd makes website QA faster with visual markers, Kanban, and easy client feedback."

 G2 review, Kristin H, Owner and UX designer